karaoc/dayz.test/[Modding]-Adding-flag-textures.md

 			AddFlagTexture("ModName\\data\\flag_name_co.paa", "MyFlagName");
 		};
 	};

-If you want to add another flag, add another "AddFlagTexture" like you just did.
+To add a flag you need to add the following line:

-	AddFlagTexture("ModName\\data\\flag_name2_co.paa", "MyFlagName2"); //AddFlagTexture(Path to texture, Name)
+        AddFlagTexture("ModName\\data\\flag_name_co.paa", "MyFlagName"); //AddFlagTexture(Path to texture, Name);

-If you want to remove a flag already ingame you will need to add the following line :
+If you want to remove a flag that is arleady added by expansion you will need to add the following line to that modification:

-	RemoveFlagTexture("DayZExpansion\\Objects\\Structures\\Flags\\data\\logos\\flag_expansion_co.paa"); //If you have a flag you want removed, simply run this with the path to the texture as the argument.
+        //If you have a flag you want removed, simply run this with the path to the texture as the argument.

-In this example, we are now removing the expansion flag :
+	RemoveFlagTexture("DayZExpansion\\Objects\\Structures\\Flags\\data\\logos\\flag_expansion_co.paa");

+This is an example for adding 2 new flags and remove the expansion logo flag from the expansion mod:

 	modded class ExpansionStatic
 	{